okfde/okfn.de/content/profil/vernetzen.en.md

 arrange: img_bottom
 ---
 Over the past seven years, we have built a community in Germany with thousands of volunteers.
-We support labs in over 25 different cities, organize hackathons and conferences, and bring together representatives from politics and civil society in order to foster change.
+We support labs in over 25 different cities, organize hackathons and conferences, and bring together representatives from politics and civil society in order to foster change.s